 where $n_{\fs}(\varphi)$ counts the number of lozenges of type $\fs\in\{\fa,\fb,\fc\}$ in $\varphi$.
 Then: \begin{enumerate}[(a)] \item $\mu_N \to \mu_\infty$ locally for the gradients $\nabla\varphi$ as $N\to\infty$; and \item if $\varphi$ is sampled from $\mu_\infty$ and viewed as a height function projected on the plane $\cP_{111}$, then

 where $\sigma > 0$, $\mathfrak L$ is an invertible linear map and $\GFF$ is a full plane Gaussian free field. \end{enumerate} \end{theorem}

+The proof of \cref{thm:gmt} given in \cite{GMT17,GMT20} easily extends to the case where, instead of a single $\fg$ as per \cref{eq:single-g}, there is a sequence of functions $(\fg_r)$ on balls of growing radius $r\to\infty$, as long as\footnote{The setting of \cite{GMT17,GMT20} is slightly different: they consider an interaction carried by \emph{patterns}---sets $P$ of lozenges that occur in $\varphi$---that can be disconnected.
+Their proof extends as long as the weight of a pattern $P$ decays like $e^{-C |P| - \kappa \operatorname{treedist}(P)^\alpha }$ for some $\alpha,\kappa>0$, where $\operatorname{treedist}$ is the size of the minimal connected set (not necessarily a tree inside $P$) that contains $P$.
+Applied to our case, where the patterns are balls, this corresponds to an $e^{-C r^2}$ decay.
+Note that the setting of \cite{GMT17,GMT20} includes examples which are not covered by our extension in \cref{thm:gmt-refinement} (which is not geared to handle disconnected patterns): e.g., two body interactions with a stretched exponential decay. }

-The proof of \cref{thm:gmt} given in \cite{GMT17,GMT20} easily extends to the case where, instead of a single $\fg$ as per \cref{eq:single-g}, there is a sequence of functions $(\fg_r)$ on balls of growing radius $r\to\infty$, as long as Unfortunately, that assumption is much stronger than what our model affords: we can only hope for $\|\fg_r\|_\infty \leq O(e^{-c r})$, i.e., an exponential decay \emph{in the radius of the ball rather than in its volume}.
-Several new ingredients were needed to boost \cref{thm:gmt} to the following, with a relaxed \cref{eq:many-g}. \begin{maintheorem} Fix $\fa,\fb,\fc>0$ to be three sides of a non-degenerate triangle, and let $\pi p_\fa, \pi p_\fb, \pi p_\fc$ denote its angles.
-For every $c>0$ there exists $\delta>0$ (depending on $\fa,\fb,\fc,c$) such that the following holds for every sequence of functions $(\fg_r)_{r=1}^\infty$ on lozenge tilings of balls of radius $r$ in $\T$ satisfying
+Unfortunately, that assumption is much stronger than what our model affords: we can only hope for $\|\fg_r\|_\infty \leq O(e^{-C r})$, i.e., an exponential decay \emph{in the radius of the ball rather than in its volume}.
+Several new ingredients were needed to boost \cref{thm:gmt} to this relaxed assumption (\cref{eq:many-g}). \begin{maintheorem} Fix $\fa,\fb,\fc>0$ to be three sides of a non-degenerate triangle, and let $\pi p_\fa, \pi p_\fb, \pi p_\fc$ denote its angles.
+For every $c>0$ there exists $C>0$ (depending on $\fa,\fb,\fc,c$) such that the following holds for every sequence of functions $(\fg_r)_{r=1}^\infty$ on lozenge tilings of balls of radius $r$ in $\T$ satisfying

 Take any sequences of integers $n_{\fs,N}$ such that $n_{\fs,N}/N^2 \to p_\fs$ as $N \to \infty$ for $\fs\in\{\fa,\fb,\fc\}$.
 Let $\mu_N$ be distributions over tilings $\varphi$ of the torus $\T_N$ with lozenge counts $n_\fs(\varphi) = n_{\fs,N}$, satisfying